Faculty & Staff

-Don Kincaid is a professor in the Department of Child & Family Studies at the University of South Florida and co-directs The Florida Center for Inclusive Communities, a University Center for Excellence in Developmental Disabilities.
+Don Kincaid is a professor in the Department of Child & Family Studies at the University of South Florida and Director of The The Florida Center for Inclusive Communities, a University Center for Excellence in Developmental Disabilities.
 His professional interests include the areas of person-centered planning, positive behavior support, disabilities, and school and systems change.

 He is a Primary Investigator or Co-Primary Investigator on a number of Positive Behavior Support Projects including: